-The Alt-Rock Era overlapped with a very patriotic — indeed, a very American — stretch of our history.
-Think about it: In the first half of the '90s, we had a president, George H.W.
+The alt-rock era overlapped with a very patriotic -- indeed, a very American -- stretch of our history.
+Think about it: In the first few years of the '90s, we had a president, George H.W.
 Bush, that went desert stormin' into Iraq with missiles called "Patriots" in tow.
-From '95 on, we had one William Jefferson Clinton, who played the saxophone — long a hallmark of American music — screwed around (literally) on the job and launched a few missiles of his own.
-You might argue that some of that brash Americanism manifested itself in the rock music of the day, and on this 4th of July Weekend, we're hitting you with 10 Unintentionally Patriotic '90s Videos.
+From '95 on, we had one William Jefferson Clinton, who played the saxophone -- long a hallmark of American music -- screwed around (literally) on the job and launched a few missiles of his own.
+You might argue that some of that brash Americanism manifested itself in the rock music of the day, and on this 4th of July, we're hitting you with 10 Unintentionally Patriotic '90s Videos.

 We begin with ‘So Alive’ (1989) by the British band Love and Rockets because, well, what’s better to remember on Independence Day weekend than the fact that, with a lotta love and a bunch of red rockets aglare, we demolished the oppressor that was England.
-We came out of it the strongest nation in the world -- and alive, so alive.
+We eventually became the strongest nation in the world -- and alive, so alive.

 This odd little ditty from 1996 -- possibly about another p-word (let your imagination wander) -- had to make our list.
 For starters, it's by a group called the Presidents of the United States of America.
 Beyond that, we love how it's about a Main Street peach manufacturer -- it’s just so damned American.

-‘Black Hole Sun,’ which we put on this Pixies list the other day, has one of the most disturbing videos in the history of recorded song.
+Soundgarden's "Black Hole Sun" has one of the most disturbing videos in the history of recorded song.
 But if you actually take a few minutes and watch it, you’ll realize that it’s a vision (however distorted) of suburban American life.
 Nothing says "summer" and "Independence Day weekend" like kids burning bugs to death with magnifying glasses!

 We’re putting British alternative powerhouse Oasis’ ode to egomania on this list, because, well, the Brits can live for as long as they damn well please, but we’re free now, and we didn’t even have to paint ourselves blue to prove it.
 FREEDOM!!!

-Some people might argue that 'Shiny Happy People' is one of the most annoying songs ever written, but we’d say, "Stop being so negative."
+Some people might argue that "Shiny Happy People" is one of the most annoying songs ever written, but we’d say, "Stop being so negative."
 It’s one of those unabashedly friendly songs about people being nice and "holding hands," something that Europeans might like to think Americans are bad at, but in fact, we’re actually awesome at.
 You can’t get more patriotic than that, right?
-And if you’re mean to us, well, then we’ll drop a 10-ton bomb on your ass.

 What’s more American/patriotic than a high school dance complete with cheerleaders and Nirvana as the house band?
 (Yeah, we didn’t think you had an answer.)